-Although at training yesterday, I was able to bowl reasonably well and got the ball to move a bit, I was expending energy through my arms which is actually causing me to slow down (or stay at the steady pace) instead of accelerating through the crease.
+Although at training yesterday, I was able to bowl reasonably well and got the ball to move a bit, I was expending energy through my arms, which is actually causing me to slow down (or stay at the steady pace) instead of accelerating through the crease.
 This was caused by my poor running form since I was pumping the arms up and down from the hip.
-That could perhaps explain why I was struggling to run at 15 km/h on the treadmill on Tuesday evening across 4 then 3 minute intervals.
+That could perhaps explain why I was struggling to run at 15 km/h on the treadmill on Tuesday evening across 4, then 3-minute intervals.

 However, I went back to an old YouTube video from Southern Cricket to try and solve the problem.
 Their version of pumping the arms was basically brushing the arms against the side.
-So I decided to try it out in the nets tonight and it just clicked.
+So I decided to try it out in the nets tonight, and it just clicked.
 That approach helped me to run faster and deliver the ball with more pace without much energy loss.
 Furthermore, it made my stock out-swinger more potent with the extra bounce.

-At this phase I’m one of the six seamers available (the others being Duncan Gammage, Luke Snowie, Jared Mathie, Lachie Reid and Harry Chittick).
+At this phase, I’m one of the six seamers available (the others being Duncan Gammage, Luke Snowie, Jared Mathie, Lachie Reid, and Harry Chittick).
 As it appeared, Luke Snowie will only be available on Saturday.
-For that particular reason and with Saturday going to be cooler than Sunday, it would be a good idea to win the toss and try to bowl out our cross town rivals in Wests-UC.
+For that particular reason and with Saturday going to be cooler than Sunday, it would be a good idea to win the toss and try to bowl out our cross-town rivals in Wests-UC.

-Personally I am not fazed by the challenge as I wanted the opportunity for some time.
+Personally, I am not fazed by the challenge, as I wanted the opportunity for some time.
 I suppose missing out on the last 2-day fixture as I was unavailable on the Australia Day weekend thankfully did me no harm.

 February 3, 2018

-In the meantime, president Griffo who was playing 4ths for us was his commanding self as he got us to warm-up, stretch before we did some fielding while Joe went for the toss.
+In the meantime, president Griffo who was playing 4ths for us, was his commanding self as he got us to warm-up, stretch before we did some fielding while Joe went for the toss.
 It was good to warm up since there’s none of that sort from what I had experienced in 5ths and 6ths.
 Then again, the grades are different due to the standards.
-Unfortunately we lost the toss and we were batting.
+Unfortunately, we lost the toss, and we were batting.

-Matty Bell perished in the third ball of the day, before fifties from Dinesh Chovatiya and Chris Mair settled us during the day even when the rains were settling in.
+Matty Bell perished in the third ball of the day before fifties from Dinesh Chovatiya, and Chris Mair settled us during the day even when the rains were settling in.
 Dinesh was his usually bulldozing self (and he got out that way.
 As people say, you live and die by the sword) while Chris relied on timing from his shots to score runs.
-Dinesh made 55 and Chris made 66, his first in 22 years (as he says).
+Dinesh made 55, and Chris made 66, his first in 22 years (as he says).

 While I was keen to get into the action, Joe asked me to stay off the field since we had 12.
 I didn’t mind it having batted last and was tired.
-I could have retreated to the change room but I instead stayed on the boundary edge and tried to make my presence felt through my encouragement.
+I could have retreated to the change room, but I instead stayed on the boundary edge and tried to make my presence felt through my encouragement.

 After six fruitless overs, Luke Snowie stuck twice in three balls.
 He clean-up Aaron Eardley before trapping Hollingsworth LBW.
 He finished with 2/16 off 8 overs to go with his unbeaten 32 from number 9.
-From the other end, Duncan Gammage struggled a little through his four overs as he was a little short.
-He was soon replaced by Dinesh (our own Rangana Herath/Ravindra Jadeja) who struck in his second over trapping Shahnawaz Rasheed LBW.
+From the other end, Duncan Gammage struggled a little through his four overs as he was a bit short.
+He was soon replaced by Dinesh (our own Rangana Herath/Ravindra Jadeja), who struck in his second over trapping Shahnawaz Rasheed LBW.

-So Wests-UC were 3/39 after those 15 overs and we were back into the contest with possibly a winning opportunity tomorrow.
-I wasn’t too sure what was going on in the huddle out in the middle but when the guys came in, Griffo acknowledged my support and chirp from the sidelines which spurred him on in particular since the Wests-UC batsmen were taking easy cheap singles on his arm.
+So Wests-UC were 3/39 after those 15 overs, and we were back into the contest with possibly a winning opportunity tomorrow.
+I wasn’t too sure what was going on in the huddle out in the middle, but when the guys came in, Griffo acknowledged my support and chirp from the sidelines, which spurred him on in particular since the Wests-UC batsmen were taking easy cheap singles on his arm.

 February 4, 2018

-While I was generating out-swing and some occasional bounce off a good length, I wasn’t able to take wickets since I was tiring but I was keeping it tight and building pressure.
+While I was generating out-swing and some occasional bounce off a good length, I wasn’t able to take wickets since I was tiring, but I was keeping it tight and building pressure.
 I had bowled seven consecutive overs and had figures of 2 for 6 (with 4 maidens).
 Soon after, Dinesh ripped through the tail and finished with 5 for 22.
-Wests-UC were bowled out for 76, giving us a 117 run lead.
-So we decided to follow-on as they were short of the follow on mark which was 83.
+Wests-UC were bowled out for 76, giving us an 117 run lead.
+So we decided to follow-on as they were short of the follow on mark, which was 83.
 To take 7 wickets on this pitch in a session was a great effort.

 It was my only wicket in the second innings as I continued to keep it tight.
 I had bowled five consecutive overs and had figures of 1 for 4 (with 2 maidens).
-As it appeared I never bowled again in the day.
-Wests-UC, after the initial setback through Dinesh and myself, they defied us for a while which made us go flat.
-Joe and Dinesh struck soon after the stubborn resistance but it was too little too late since Allen Xu batted through the innings to post 56 not out.
+As it appeared, I never bowled again in the day.
+Wests-UC, after the initial setback through Dinesh and myself, they defied us for a while, which made us go flat.
+Joe and Dinesh struck soon after the stubborn resistance, but it was too little too late since Allen Xu batted through the innings to post 56 not out.
 They finished with 5 for 112 when Joe decided to finish 7 overs early.